lindenb/jvarkit/docs/BamStats05.md

     -o, --output
       Output file.
 Optional .
 Default: stdout
     -R, --reference
-      For reading CRAM.
+      For reading/writing CRAM files.
 Indexed fasta Reference file.
-This file must be indexed with samtools faidx and with picard CreateSequenceDictionary --version
+This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
+    --version
       print version and exit